 I have this food mill.
 It’s lime green accents tell you it is part of the baby food making kit from Oxo.
 This simply means it is slightly smaller than the black-accented one.
 I LOVE that the legs have the grips- it is part of the Oxo “Good Grips” line (this is not a sponsored post, by the way) because having the legs firmly stationary on the bowl is very helpful.
 It comes with 3 plates (the same way a box grater has different sizes to yield different size slices of cheese) which I think is really important.
 I would recommend this food mill again and again.

 The only other style of mill I would suggest, based on ease of cleaning, ease of use, and quality of puree, would be this stainless steel model by Weston that also has 3 plates.
 It is dishwasher safe (I put my Oxo on the top rack of mine sometimes but I probably shouldn’t) and being all metal means it probably will last FOREVER.
-It interestingly has no legs- this means you’d have to set it directly into a bowl or saucepan that fit nicely around the mill and that potentially could be very nice from a ease of work standpoint.
+It interestingly has no legs- this means you’d have to set it directly into a bowl or saucepan that fit nicely around the mill and that potentially could be very nice from the ease of work standpoint.
 It is also affordable (as is the Oxo) and works the same way.

 What about the old-style Squeezo Strainers?